Nursing Home patient discussion

-Potential Damages Available
+What Potential Damages Are Available?

-In a successful medical malpractice claim, the plaintiff will be awarded monetary compensation for his or her injuries.
-The following damages may be available in a medical malpractice claim:
+In a successful medical malpractice claim, the plaintiff will be awarded monetary compensation for their injuries.

-- Special Damages — Medical expenses, lost wages, and benefits;
+- Special damages: Medical expenses, lost wages, and benefits

-- Punitive Damages — Additional compensation to punish the willful or grossly negligent party.
+- Punitive damages: Additional compensation to punish the willful or grossly negligent party

-How Experienced Attorneys Can Help
+How Our Experienced Medical Malpractice Attorneys in Louisville, Kentucky Can Help

 If you believe your medical condition or injury was caused or complicated by a medical professional's negligence, you may be entitled to seek financial compensation by filing a medical malpractice claim.
-An experienced personal injury attorney can advocate for your legal rights and determine how best to pursue your rightful compensation.
+An experienced medical malpractice lawyers in Louisville Kentucky can advocate for your legal rights and determine how best to pursue your rightful compensation.